meteor/meteor/content/using-npm-packages.md

 <h3 id="bind-environment">`Meteor.bindEnvironment`</h3>

-In most cases, simply wrapping the callback in `Meteor.bindEnvironment` will do the trick.
+In most cases, wrapping the callback in `Meteor.bindEnvironment` will do the trick.
 This function both wraps the callback in a fiber, and does some work to maintain Meteor's server-side environment tracking.
 Here's the same code with `Meteor.bindEnvironment`:

 ```js
 // Inside a Meteor method definition